-Proposed Maximum Amount of

-Title of Each Class of Securities Aggregate Registration

-to be Registered Offering Price(1) Fee(2)

-Common Stock, par value \$.0158 per share \$176,770,710 \$5,428

-Preferred stock purchase rights(3)
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$.0158 per share \$176,770,710 \$5,428 Preferred stock purchase rights(3)

 - (1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933.
-Includes shares of common stock subject to the underwriters' option - (2) Prior to this filing, the Registrant has paid an aggregate filing fee of \$4,594 with respect to the registration of common stock with a proposed maximum aggregate offering price of \$149,612,072.
-Concurrently with the filing of this Amendment No. 6 to the Registration Statement, the Registrant has transmitted \$834, representing the additional filing fee payable with respect to the \$27,158,638 increase in the proposed maximum aggregate offering price set forth herein. - (3) The preferred stock purchase rights initially will trade together with the common stock.
+Includes shares of common stock subject to the underwriters' option - (2) Previously paid. - (3) The preferred stock purchase rights initially will trade together with the common stock.
 The value attributable to the preferred stock purchase rights, if any, is reflected in the offering price of the common stock.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a) may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.